circonus/product-docs/circonus3/additional-resources/glossary.md

 #### Metric

 Metrics are numeric data about your infrastructure or application.
-Each data stream produced by a check.
+Each data stream is produced by a check.

-Examples include: system error rate, CPU utilization, request rate for a given service, round-trip latency,  CPU Utilization is another.
+Examples include system error rate, CPU utilization, request rate for a given service, round-trip latency, and CPU Utilization.

 #### Main Menu

-The principal navigation links within Circonus, located on the left side of the app within desktop view when the menu is either docked or expanded.
+The principal navigation links within Circonus, are located on the left side of the app within the desktop view when the menu is either docked or expanded.

 #### Notification

-A message sent to a specified contact group when rule conditions are met and an alert is triggered.
+A message is sent to a specified contact group when rule conditions are met and an alert is triggered.

 #### Permission